 During World War II, the idea came about for a pill or supplement that, if taken, would significantly increase the physical and mental performance of pilots and submariners.

-The initial research was undertaken on the intoxicating impact of “Schisandra Chinensis” was published in the Soviet Union Military Journals dating back to the Second World War.
+The initial research was undertaken on the intoxicating impact of “Schisandra Chinensis” which was published in the Soviet Union Military Journals dating back to the Second World War.

 The interest in Schisandra Chinensis came out of ethnopharmacological studies in the Far East regions in 1895 and again in 1907.
 They discovered that specific seeds and berries were utilized by the native people to improve night vision, reduce hunger and thirst, and significantly improve energy and focus.